-We would like to welcome our newest TA member and apprentice Dylan Weger.
+Our electrical company would like to welcome our newest TA member and apprentice Dylan Weger.
 Dylan enjoys quite a bit of football as we all do, playing and captaining sides from his home town on the Yorke Peninsula, and even playing U14’s and 15’s for Woodville West Torrens.
 Dylan has black, white and teal running through his veins.
-We hope he doesn’t clash with the Hawthorn supporting boss!
+Our automation company hope he doesn’t clash with the Hawthorn supporting boss!
 Welcome to the team Dylan!

 This time last year our former football playing apprentice Nick Holman was heading into finals with SANFL club Central Districts, gearing up for a chance at the Magary Medal and contemplating entering the rookie draft for another shot at AFL.
 He was able to get picked up at #19 and we waved goodbye in November.
 Since then Nick has excelled playing with the GC Suns.
 Named in the side every week averaging 13 disposals per game, he has kicked all 14

 We hope all of our customers, clients and subscribers had a wonderful break, kept cool and are back at the wheel for what we expect to be a full-on year.
-We’ve been thrown straight into it with several large ongoing projects and enquiries coming in for more jobs.
+Our emergency electricians have been thrown straight into it with several large ongoing projects and enquiries coming in for more jobs.
 Our EcoXpert is busy too with a new grant scheme coming from the SA government, continue reading for more information.
-As we mentioned in the first edition, we encourage your feedback on content, news
+As we mentioned in the first edition, we encourage your

-TA Electrical are EcoXperts certified by Clipsal and Schneider Electric.
-We are trained in performing that Level 2 Energy Audit your big business needs to get an application in for the state government energy grant mentioned in the article above.
+Our Electrical Contractors are EcoXperts certified by Clipsal and Schneider Electric.
+Our automation team are trained in performing that Level 2 Energy Audit your big business needs to get an application in for the state government energy grant mentioned in the article above.
 Please visit the state government website for the application criteria.
 Applications close 31st May, 2017.
-If you’re not a big business but are still interested in learning how much you could save on energy usage, we can help with that too.
-Call
+If you’re not a big business but are still interested in learning how much you could save on energy usage, we

 This month in Electrical Gems Magazine, the editors have showcased some of Australias most popular brands.
-After the celebration of Australia Day, we thought we’d share some history on some of the companies and products TA Electrical support in our everyday work.
+After the celebration of Australia Day, we thought we’d share some history on some of the companies and products that our Electrical Company support in our everyday work.
 Clipsal by Schneider Electric: Est. Adelaide, 1920 The Clipsal brand name first appeared in 1920, when Alfred Gerard developed a range of adjustable, clip-on metal conduit fittings.
-It ‘clips all sizes’ was the claim, which was then was abbreviated to
+It ‘clips all sizes’ was the claim, which was then

-Our newsletter gives our customers the latest information, energy saving ideas for your home or business, tips and tricks, and updates on TA Electrical.
+Our newsletter gives our customers the latest information, energy saving ideas for your home or business, tips and tricks, and updates on our Electrical Company.
 By staying subscribed to our Newsletter you can be in the running to win 1 of 2 iPad mini’s.
 This competition will be drawn over Easter so there’s plenty of time to share with your friends and family and enter.
 Good Luck!

-Test the smoke alarm and battery every month It’s important that your smoke alarm battery backup is checked regularly, to ensure the best protection for your home.
+Test the smoke alarm and battery every month Our emergency electricians and rcd testers suggest the it’s important that your smoke alarm battery backup is checked regularly, to ensure the best protection for your home.
 To test, press the Test/Hush button on the unit, or via the remote Test/Hush wall switch available on surface mounting bases.
 Checking the battery should be done with the mains power switched off.
 The alarm should sound, indicating that the battery condition is acceptable.
-If the unit fails to respond, the battery should be replaced without
+If the

 We all want the best price & it’s only human to seek it.
 However we all need to remember that age old rule that we all know “you get what you pay for”.
 I suggest you look for value for money, so not necessarily the cheapest price but the one in which you feel you are getting the most bang for your buck.
 The reason I am mentioning this obvious rule is because the electrical industry is becoming flooded with in